-The school is a self-supporting ministry of the church and operates solely on student tuition and fundraising events.
+The School is a self-supporting ministry of the church and operates solely on student tuition and fundraising events.
 Teachers' salaries are paid and supplies are purchased based on enrollment.
 It is critical that tuition is paid completely and promptly.
 Tuition is paid on a monthly basis and is due on or before the 1st.
-Tuition is paid one month in advance with the exception of August tuition, which is due by May 1st of the prior school year for re-enrolling families.
-For families that enroll during the summer months, August tuition is due at the time of enrollment.
-Families pay tuition May through April, but not June-July, for services provided August through May.
+Tuition is paid one month in advance with the exception of September tuition, which is due by May 1st of the prior school year for re-enrolling families.
+For families that enroll during the summer months, September's tuition is due before August 1st.
+Families pay tuition August through April for services provided September through May.

-Payments received after the 1st will incur a late fee of \$30.00.
+Payments received after the 1st will incur a late fee of \$35.00.
 Payments can be made at the School Office or sent in your child's folder.
-Nonpayment of tuition for two consecutive months, or the equivalent balance due, will result in the relinquishment of the child's place at SUMC Preschool & Kindergarten.
+Nonpayment of tuition for two consecutive months, or the equivalent balance due, will result in the relinquishment of the child's place at SCC Preschool & Kindergarten.